 Governing boards have been in existence in Québec for more than 20 years.
-The new model of school governance implemented in the school service centres actually reinforces the mandate of these governing boards, which is to bring students into the decision-making process as much as possible.
+The school governance model makes it possible to bring students into the decision-making process as much as possible.

 In doing so, you will be rewarded with: